Disappearance of Natalee Holloway: Dutch television programme

 On January 31, 2008, Dutch crime reporter Peter R. de Vries claimed that he had solved the Holloway case.
-De Vries stated that he would tell all on a special television program on Dutch television on February 3.
-On February 1, the Dutch media reported that Van der Sloot made a confession regarding Holloway's disappearance.
-Later that day, Van der Sloot stated that he was telling the individual what he wanted to hear, and denied any involvement in her disappearance.
+De Vries stated that he would tell all on a special program on Dutch television on February 3.
+On February 1, Dutch media reported that van der Sloot made a confession regarding Holloway's disappearance.
+Later that day, van der Sloot stated that he was telling the individual what he wanted to hear, and denied any involvement in her disappearance.
 That same day, the Aruba prosecutor's office announced the reopening of the case.

-The broadcast, aired on February 3, 2008, included excerpts from footage recorded from hidden cameras and microphones in the vehicle of Patrick van der Eem, a Dutch businessman and ex-convict who gained Van der Sloot's confidence.
+The broadcast, aired on February 3, 2008, included excerpts from footage recorded from hidden cameras and microphones in the vehicle of Patrick van der Eem, a Dutch businessman and ex-convict who gained van der Sloot's confidence.
 Van der Sloot was seen smoking marijuana and stating that he was with Holloway when she began convulsively shaking, then became unresponsive.
 Van der Sloot stated that he attempted to revive her, without success.
-He said that he called a friend, who told Van der Sloot to go home and who disposed of the body.
-An individual reputed to be this friend, identified in the broadcast as Daury, has denied Van der Sloot's account, indicating that he was then in Rotterdam at school.
+He said that he called a friend, who told van der Sloot to go home and who disposed of the body.
+An individual reputed to be this friend, identified in the broadcast as Daury, denied van der Sloot's account, indicating that he was then in Rotterdam at school.

-The Aruban prosecutor's office attempted to obtain an arrest warrant for Van der Sloot based on the tapes; however, a judge denied the request.
+The Aruban prosecutor's office attempted to obtain an arrest warrant for van der Sloot based on the tapes; however, a judge denied the request.
 The prosecutor appealed the denial, but the appeal failed on February 14.
-The appeals court held that the statements on the tape were inconsistent with evidence in the case and were insufficient to hold Van der Sloot.
-On February 8, Van der Sloot met with Aruban investigators in the Netherlands and denied that what he said on the tape was true, stating that he was under the influence of marijuana at the time.
+The appeals court held that the statements on the tape were inconsistent with evidence in the case and were insufficient to hold van der Sloot.
+On February 8, van der Sloot met with Aruban investigators in the Netherlands and denied that what he said on the tape was true, stating that he was under the influence of marijuana at the time.
 Van der Sloot indicated that he still maintains that he left Holloway behind on the beach.